tanyaweaver/python-dev-accelerator/source/lectures/day11/scraping.rst

 from ``Planet PostgreSQL`` and maybe some others as well (I get one from ``plope`` too).

+.. nextslide:: Categorizing Posts

-Let's take one more step, and divide our post titles into categories based on whether they are Django, PostgreSQL or other:
+Let's take one more step, and divide our post titles into categories based on whether they are Django, PostgreSQL or other.

+Start by defining a function to get the *classifier* for an entry:

 .. code-block:: pycon